DressLikeMeLLC/wp-plugin/readme.txt

 == Screenshots ==
 1. You can store your personal access data in the plugin settings
-2. In the WordPress editor you will find three new buttons: One of these allows you to search directly for products
+2. In the WordPress editor you will find five new buttons: One of these allows you to search directly for products
 3. After clicking on a product a short code is added to the editor
 4. The product will appear on your blog

 == Changelog ==

+= 1.2 =
+* Plugin translated into several languages
+* New layouts and styles for widgets added

 = 1.1 =
 * Added recent outfits and profile badge features